-Hybrid Cloud is a concept.
+Hybrid Infrastructure is a concept.
 It's the idea that the ideal infrastructure configuration for a business generally consists of more than just cloud.

 By combining bare metal with cloud infrastructure through one, unified, global platform, we're able to deliver a better value than pure-play cloud.

-SingleHop offers a full range of infrastructure products and you can use any number or combination of them in your hybrid cloud solution.
+SingleHop offers a full range of infrastructure products and you can use any number or combination of them in your hybrid solution.
 With native functionality such as our out-of-band private network, our platform offers the flexibility you need to pick the right component for each aspect of your application.
 Build the right solution from the right building blocks.
-Then, stay in control of it all with LEAP, our award-winning, unified portal for managing all your infrastructure from any device.
+Then, stay in control of it all with the LEAP platform, our award-winning, unified portal for managing your entire infrastructure from any device.

 Dedicated Servers have long been the workhorse of the Internet.
 These devices are literally individual, physical computers that are used by only one client at a time.Learn More B

 Dynamic Servers utilize the flexibility of real-time resource adjustment found with virtualization, but with the system resources and raw power of a dedicated server.Learn More B

 Private Cloud combines the reliability & privacy of a dedicated server with the elasticity and redundancy of Cloud computing.Learn More B